 The Eastern Highlands offer some of the most beautiful mountain views in southern Africa, with fishing, hiking, golf, horseriding and unrivalled birding.
 Cool off up here in the ‘Cotswolds of Africa’ during the summer months.
 There are three very different centres: Chimanimani in the south, Nyanga in the north and the beautiful Bvumba Mountains in between.
 Under-appreciated and should be a highlight of any itinerary.

 Mana Pools National Park

 The tranquil riverine habitat of Mana Pools attracts abundant wildlife and birdlife that can be viewed from foot, vehicle or canoe, while further inland Chitake Springs presents unrivalled, close-up wildlife viewing.
 Book early, as many Zimbabweans (and visitors) consider this to be their favourite park.

 Gonarezhou and Chizarira National Parks

-These are both wilderness parks in the truest sense of the word, where you can camp in undeveloped, unfenced sites right in amongst the wildlife.
-Gonarezhou surprises even Zimbabweans with its wealth of wildlife as well as the stunning sandstone Chilojo Cliffs overlooking the Runde River; rugged Chizarira features the cliffs and gorges of the Zambezi Escarpment, making for an unparalleled wilderness experience.
+These are both wilderness parks in the truest sense of the word, where you can camp in undeveloped, unfenced sites right in among the wildlife.
+Under visionary new management, Gonarezhou surprises even Zimbabweans with its wealth of wildlife as well as the stunning sandstone Chilojo Cliffs overlooking the Runde River; rugged Chizarira now under rehabilitation after a torrid decline, features the cliffs and gorges of the Zambezi Escarpment, making for an unparalleled wilderness experience.

 Zimbabwe’s second-largest town, Bulawayo is friendly, laid-back and oozing colonial history.
 It is home to the National Art Gallery and Natural History Museum.
 Within an hour’s drive there are sites of great historic interest including possibly the most beautiful example of drystone walling at Naletale.